Skip to main content

 When violence occurs in a community, children are often witnesses to the event and its aftermath.
 The impact of violence exposure is associated with learning, health, emotional and behavioral issues immediately following the event and also later in life.

-The City Attorney's REACH Team, in partnership with the Children's Institute, Tessie Cleveland CSC, Bryant Temple CDC, LAPD, as well as LAPD’s Community Safety Partnership Bureau (CSPB) and several local nonprofit organizations, aims to ensure that children and families exposed to violence in LAPD's Southeast, 77th, and parts of Newton Division receive timely crisis intervention and trauma informed support services.
+The Office of the Los Angeles City Attorney, in partnership with Children's Institute, Tessie Cleveland CSC, A Place Called Home, LAPD’s Community Safety Partnership Bureau (CSPB), and several local nonprofit organizations, aim to ensure that children and families exposed to violence in LAPD's Southeast, 77th, and parts of Newton Division receive timely crisis intervention and trauma informed support services.

 Additional Resources